 When you are researching case management software systems - make sure you consider your needs for today AND for tomorrow.
 When choosing a system, think about how updates and changes can be made later.
 Your ability to scale and modify, as needed, is very important, along with seeking proof that it can be done and has been done for others successfully.
 What you don't want is to choose something today and then realize you need to drop it because it can't change tomorrow.

-Incidentally we offer a Master Developer Certification Course for agencies who not only want robust software, but the ability to "own" future expansion and/or be able to do future programming on their own.
-We teach you how to do that in FAMCare.
-Just follow the link to Visions Server Master Certification to learn more.
+Incidentally we offer a Master Certification Class for agencies who not only want robust software, but the ability to "own" future expansion and/or be able to do future programming on their own.
+We teach you how to do that with your FAMCare system.